Openmind Projects: English camps

-Openmind Projects offers a summer camp for local students in northeast Thailand(Isan) and south Thailand (Krabi).
+OpenmindProjects offers a summer camp for local students in northeast Thailand(Isan) and south Thailand (Krabi).
 Camps are targeted at students interested in learning English regardless of social status, wealth, or school grade.
 Students at several schools are chosen by their teachers based on their motivation to learn English.
 Camps are run free of charge by volunteers and staff usually over a period of five days.
 Over a three-week period during the school holidays each site can have up to three camps, with a rotation of about 100 children per site.

 Internships

 Internships are available in the fields of English, computers, tourism, health, conservation, environment, and GIS in Thailand, Laos, or Nepal.
-Internships are individually tailored with interns on behalf of your school or university.
+Internships are individually tailored with interns on behalf of their school or university.
 Over 60 projects based in schools, orphanages, villages, towns, national parks, and hospitals are available currently.
 Supervision, support and evaluation are provided as part of the package.
 Three-day training is also available for interns.

 Work experience

-Openmind Projects provides a free service to the community by offering work experience to Thai nationals and surrounding countries who wish to further their English communication skills and education in the internship areas listed above.
+OpenmindProjects provides a free service to the community by offering work experience to Thai nationals and surrounding countries who wish to further their English communication skills and education in the internship areas listed above.
 The service provides hands on, practical experience at different levels.
 The expectation is for active learning.
-Participation and length of work experience is assessed on a case by case basis and is fully funded by Openmind Projects.
+Participation and length of work experience is assessed on a case by case basis and is fully funded by OpenmindProjects.

 Training

-Prior to teaching, volunteers undergo a three-day training program at the Openmind Projects Training Center in Nong Khai, which teaches volunteers skills for teaching English to students, as well as language and cultural skills so that volunteers can adjust to living at their new placement.
+Prior to teaching, volunteers undergo a three-day training program at the OpenmindProjects Training Center in Nong Khai, which teaches volunteers skills for teaching English to students, as well as language and cultural skills so that volunteers can adjust to living at their new placement.
 Students practice teaching English alongside other volunteers and the local staff.
 Volunteers receive an online pre-departure handbook with information on how to teach English and lesson plans.
 Furthermore, upon arriving at the three-day cross-cultural and training program, volunteers receive volunteer handbooks that include all the necessary information about teaching and living in Thailand, Laos, Cambodia, or Nepal.